Aeroluna/LunaCoopMod/README.md

 - Buffed Rapid Hibernation to no longer require research.
 - Removed deceleration from Infested Banshee's Burrow ability (no longer has to fully stop to cast).

-As the Infested Banshee's defining trait, it seems odd that it requires research.
+Rapid Hibernation made baseline to make way for a new upgrade.
 The QOL change also helps quickly burrowing after moving.

 - Added Incubation Chambers upgrade, which adds a Broodling escort to Infested Banshees, similar to Brood Lords.
   - Does not do impact damage on landing, unlike the Brood Lord.